 Expert advice

-• Don’t judge a mattress on the first night: give it a few days to adapt
+• Don’t judge a mattress on the first night: give it a few days to adjust

 • Choose a brand with a minimum of 100-night trial